Firmware: Build and simulation instructions¶

 Before running simulations, you should make sure that you’re using compatible versions of Vivado and ModelSim - see Xilinx AR68324 for the recommended combinations.

-can create a project area (under directory proj/my_algo
+can create a project area (under directory proj/my_algo) by

 running: